Quick-change (performance): David and Dania

 David and Dania were a popular Quick Change Duo that shot to fame on the first season of America's Got Talent making it to the semi-finals.
 David Maas and Dania Kaseeva married in 1996.
 The act was most well-known to basketball enthusiasts where they performed in all 30 NBA venues, the All-Star Game, and 15 W.N.B.A. arenas.
 At least 76 institutions hosted them for halftime performances; they also performed at Big Ten basketball tournaments and at the N.C.A.A.
 Final Four.
-David Maas sadly died of covid on November 22, 2020.
+David Maas died from COVID-19 on November 22, 2020.

-Keelan Leyser & Charlotte Marie
+Keelan Leyser and Charlotte Marie

 A real-life couple who own an on-line magic shop, Keelan Leyser and Charlotte Marie also perform a magic specialty act that is primarily a mix of dance and quick-change.
 They have performed in over 45 countries.
 In an appearance on Penn & Teller: Fool Us, they performed 9 changes between them in a period of four minutes, with the majority of time spent dancing to various musical bits related to each costume change.
 Leyser has a background in magic, while Marie has a background in dance.
 In 2015, Leyser trained up Matthew Wolfenden and Natalie Anderson from the TV show Emmerdale to perform his act with him and his new dance partner Shereen on the ITV show called Get Your Act Together which was presented by Stephen Mulhurn.
 Leyser is known to now incorporate technology themed magic into his show.